BrentSeidel/Ada-Arduino-Due/README.md

 as well as serial communication with other devices.

 ### I2C
-Basic polled I2C interface is working.
-Some cleanup is still probably needed.
+I2C reads are interrupt driven.
+I2C writes only have a single byte write that is partially polled.
+These are also available in an object oriented version.
+The write needs to be converted to fully interrupt driven and a block write added.

+The interface is moving in the direction of the I2C interface in BBS-BBB-Ada, though some changes will probably be required there.
+Once the interfaces match, all the I2C devices from BBS-BBB-Ada should work.

 A BME280 is used for testing and some functions are working.
-Note that 64 bit arithmatic is required for this.
+Note that 64 bit arithmatic is required for the BME280.

 ### Analogs
 Initial version of analog inputs is available.
 Note that the internal channel